Aporiyan/cliches/Prisoner's Dilemma.md

 > [!NOTE]
 >All the content written above lacks academic rigor and is not intended for academic reference.
 It is merely a practice test for writing markdown articles.
 Please exercise caution when interpreting any academic knowledge mentioned in the article, as it may (and is likely) be incorrect.
 >
 >Even this note was translated using AI.
-If there are any grammatical errors or issues, I apologize sincerely.:worried:
+If there are any grammatical errors or issues, I apologize sincerely.🥺